-to Infinity Connect
+to Connect apps

-- The Infinity Connect web app is included as part of all Pexip Infinity deployments.
+- The Connect web app is included as part of all Pexip Infinity deployments.
 It is used to access Pexip Infinity services from all of the major web browsers.

 You'll need to make sure that at least one Conferencing Node is accessible externally, and you'll also need to set up appropriate DNS records for connections from both inside and outside your network.